Canon FD lens mount: Special-purpose lenses

 Canon offered seven specialty lenses for the FD mount.
-The 35mm f/2.8 Tilt-Shift lens is a perspective control lens.
-It may be tilted ±8 degrees for depth of field control, or shifted 11mm for perspective control.
+The 35mm f/2.8 Tilt-Shift lens is a perspective control lens which includes controls to shift the lens off-axis by ±11mm for perspective control.
+In addition to shift, it may be tilted ±8 degrees for depth of field control; both movements are possible simultaneously.
 Though it uses the breech-lock mount, it is not literally an FD lens since its diaphragm is operated manually and it must be used with stop-down metering.

 The 85mm f/2.8 Soft Focus lens is designed for portraiture.
-The photographer may introduce three levels of spherical aberration via a push-pull ring.
-Since aperture also affects the magnitude of the soft-focus effect, a wide range of results are possible.
+The photographer may introduce three levels of spherical aberration by sliding the focusing ring forward or backward.
+Since aperture also affects the magnitude of the soft focus effect, a wide range of results are possible.
 The lens may also be used as a standard short telephoto.
 It offers all FD features.

-The Reflex 500mm f/8 lens is a supertelephoto mirror lens of high optical quality which shares the unique characteristics of all mirror lenses with a central obstruction.
+The Reflex 500mm f/8 lens is a supertelephoto catadioptric lens of high optical quality which shares the unique characteristics of all mirror lenses with a central obstruction.
 Since its aperture is fixed at f/8, it lacks FD signals and controls.
 It must be used in manual or stopped-down metering mode.

-Two other specialty lenses are the fisheyes.
-Two versions were produced.
+Canon also produced two fisheye lenses.
 The 7.5mm f/5.6 is a circular fisheye, rendering a 180 degree field of view in a 23mm image circle.
-It requires manual operation and stopped-down metering.
+It is technically a FL lens, as it requires manual diapragm operation and stopped-down metering.
 The 15mm f/2.8 is a full-frame fisheye, rendering a 180 degree field of view across the diagonal of the 35mm frame with the considerable barrel distortion of a fisheye lens.
 It includes all FD features and may be used with automatic exposure.
 Both lenses include internal filters.

 The remaining specialty lenses are the 20mm f/3.5 and 35mm f/2.8 Macrophoto lenses.
 Similar to microscope objectives, they provide magnifications of 4X-10X and 2X-6X respectively when mounted on the FD Auto Bellows.
 They can only be used with a bellows, via an FD adapter; while the adapter can mechanically mount them directly to a camera, they cannot function optically.
 They are not properly FD lenses, but are listed here because they are part of the whole system.